We needed a shorter drive and lots of sunshine today

 Peace River and at the south end of the town of Dawson Creek but we

-didn't have to wait for any pilot trucks or drive through too much mess
+didn't have to wait for any pilot trucks or drive through mud or dust

 The terrain was hilly from Charlie Lake/Fort St. John to Dawson Creek,